MarcosFernandez/RNASeqJip/doc/index.rst

     --noFlux    Do not run flux-capacitor quantification.
     --noPCR     Do not run PCR Duplicates.
-    -l          File to store the mapping directory to upload the data to a lims system
+    -l          File to store the mapping directory to upload the data to a lims system.
+    --noFilter  Do not upload filtered bam stats to lims system.

 .. note::